rhyso/thelocalgrocer/content/items/fruit-box/index.md

     values: [ {name: 'Thursday'}, {name: 'Friday'}]
 ---

-A mix of high quality locally sourced fruit delivered to your door.
+A mix of high quality fruit delivered to your door.